Prachikapal/PlantHome-webpage/readme.md

 ## Hi, My name is Prachika Pal.

 - I have built this project using HTML and CSS.
-- While building this peoject I have learnt about selectors and positioning in CSS.
+- While building this project I have learnt about selectors and positioning in CSS.
 - It took me 2 hours to complete this.

 ***